Rape: War rape

 Rape, in the course of war, dates back to antiquity, ancient enough to have been mentioned in the Bible.
-The ancient Israelite, Persian, Greek and Roman armies reportedly engaged in war rape.
 When Amazon's Yanomami tribes fought and raided nearby tribes, women were often raped and brought back to the shabono to be adopted into the captor's community.

 The Mongols, who established the Mongol Empire across much of Eurasia, caused much destruction during their invasions.

 Historian Jack Weatherford said that the earliest incident of mass rape attributed to Mongols took place after Ogodei Khan sent an army of 25,000 soldiers to North China, where they defeated an army of 100,000.
 The Mongols were said to have raped the surviving soldiers at the command of their leader.
 Ogodei Khan was also said to have ordered mass rapes of the Oirat.
 According to Rogerius of Apulia, a monk who survived the Mongol invasion of Hungary, the Mongol warriors "found pleasure" in humiliating local women.

-The systematic rape of as many as 80,000 women by the Japanese soldiers during the six weeks of the Nanking Massacre is an example of such atrocities.
+The systematic rape of as many as 80,000 women by the Japanese soldiers during the six weeks of the Nanjing Massacre is an example of such atrocities.
 During World War II, an estimated 200,000 Korean and Chinese women were forced into prostitution in Japanese military brothels as so-called "comfort women".
 French Moroccan troops, known as Goumiers, committed rapes and other war crimes after the Battle of Monte Cassino.
 (See Marocchinate.)
-French women in Normandy complained about rapes during the liberation of Normandy.
+French women in Normandy reported rapes during the liberation of Normandy.

 Rapes were committed by Wehrmacht forces on Jewish women and girls during the Invasion of Poland in September 1939; they were also committed against Polish, Ukrainian, Belarusian and Russian women, and girls during mass executions which were primarily carried out by the Selbstschutz units, with the assistance of Wehrmacht soldiers who were stationed in territory that was under the administration of the German military; the rapes were committed against female captives before they were shot.
 Only one case of rape was prosecuted by a German court during the military campaign in Poland, and even then the German judge found the perpetrator guilty of Rassenschande (committing a shameful act against his race as defined by the racial policy of Nazi Germany) rather than rape.
 Jewish women were particularly vulnerable to rape during The Holocaust.